source-data/soda-curation/README.md

 2. **Figure Caption Extraction**

    - Extracts figure captions from the DOCX or PDF file
-   - Uses AI (OpenAI or Anthropic) to process and structure the captions
+   - Uses AI (OpenAI) to process and structure the captions
    - Matches captions to the corresponding figures identified in step 1

 3. **Object Detection**